Ferruslogic/frlDragDropFilesIntoIDE/README.md

 [Ferrus Logic.](http://ferruslogic.com/)

 ### License:
-This code is the property of FerrusLogic and is distributed under the DEFAULT license.
+This code was developed by FerrusLogic and is distributed under the MIT license.

 ### Version:
 1.0.0b